 National Taxpayer Advocate Report Reveals the IRS’s Lack of Sympathy for Financially Struggling Taxpayers

 In the National Taxpayer Advocate 2010 Annual Report to Congress, the Taxpayer Advocate Service (TAS) lays out numerous problems with the Internal Revenue Services (IRS) administration of federal income tax.
 TASs analysis includes counterproductive methods utilized by the IRS, which continue to compromise taxpayers rights.
-The full text of the report is available here.

 Among TASs main concerns is the IRSs failure to recognize that taxpayers are currently “in the worst economy in at least a generation.”
 While making periodic announcements regarding future plans to assist financially struggling taxpayers, the IRS increased its annual lien filing by 550 percent since 1999.
 The most significant finding regarding this increase is the lack of a corresponding increase in revenue collection.
 As stated in the report: